jacobcons/personal-site/content/_index.md

 A game where you must guess whether Donald Trump tweets are real or generated with ai

 ## <a href="https://word-tennis.jacobcons.com/" target="_blank">word-tennis</a>
-A Multiplayer browser game in which users must type related words back and forth under timed pressure.
-For example 'wave' could be followed by 'ocean', 'crash', 'sine' etc...
+A multiplayer game in which users must type related words back and forth under timed pressure.
+For example, a round could go: apple -> computer -> mouse -> cheese -> holes -> pear (not related to "holes", so the round ends)

 ## <a href="https://github.com/jacobcons/Countdown" target="_blank">Countdown</a>
 Struggle to get things done?
 With Countdown if you don't finish a task in time, we'll send out an embarrassing message from your email account to one of your contacts